olavobm/Paper_WaveDissipation/README.md

 * [cmocean](https://github.com/chadagreene/cmocean) for a few colormaps.

 For using the repository, **first edit the directory path in paper_directory.m** so that it provides the paper repository path in your machine.
 After editing paper_directory.m, you may run the full analysis with the high-level script run_reproducepaper.m.
+This script runs other scripts to (a) process bathymetry data, (b) process data from in-situ instruments, and (c) make figures in the paper.